Ways to import CSV files in Google Colab

-It is the easiest way to to upload a CSV file in Colab.
-For this go to the dataset in your github repository, and then click on “View Raw”.
+It is the easiest way to upload a CSV file in Colab.
+For this go to the dataset in your GitHub repository, and then click on “View Raw”.
 Copy the link to the raw dataset and pass it as a parameter to the read_csv() in pandas to get the dataframe.

 From your Google drive

 We can import datasets that are uploaded on our google drive in two ways :

 This is the most complex method for importing datasets among all.
 For this, we are first required to install the PyDrive library from the python installer(pip) and execute the following.